fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 This means that that is the same principle that is applied if running the Node natively!
 In other words, there is nothing special about this process running in the container - treat it as if it wasn't!

 By default, `Docker` daemon runs as the `root` user, the `root` user has full control of the system and has the power to do some nasty things if not careful.
-We want to run Docker as a non-administrative user (lower permissions in the system), apps are meant to be run with non-root privileges and ideally, only elevate their privileges to modify the underlying system when authorized.
+You can run Docker daemon without root (Rootless mode) and docker provides [documentation](https://docs.docker.com/engine/security/rootless/) about it, but for our use-case, we want to run the Docker Stack as a non-administrative user (lower permissions in the system), as our service is meant to be run with non-root privileges, and ideally, only elevate their privileges to modify the underlying system when authorized.

 ### Stopping the Network Node